 I have been making drawings and paintings and studying visual perception for the best part of my years.

-While I have always been an artist I have worked at other things too, especially computer programming commercially, this means that I am able to write my own software to manipulate digital images and I use such techniques quite widely.
+While I have always painted and drawn I have worked at other things too, especially computer programming commercially, this means that I am able to write my own software to manipulate digital images and I use such techniques quite widely.
 For more detail on this see my Developments website

 , which is also the link of the Theory icon at the top of this page.